 Vegetable Kurma is a South Indian style curry of mixed vegetables cooked in a creamy coconut cashew-based sauce, lightly spiced with cinnamon and cloves, and fennel.

-Kurma or Korma is a stew-like dish made with vegatables or meat braised in a creamy coconut, nuts or yogurt based sauce.
-In orth India the dish is referred to as Korma while in South India its known as Kurma.
+Kurma or Korma is a stew-like dish made with vegetables or meat braised in a creamy coconut, nuts, or yogurt-based sauce.
+In North India, the dish is referred to as Korma while in South India it’s known as Kurma.
 Both styles involve a mix of vegetables or meat with a delicious sauce varying from white, yellow to orange-ish color.
-Equally delicious, both recipes have a slight variation of spices and method of cooking.
+Equally delicious, both recipes have a slight variation of spices and methods of cooking.

 Here are two of my favorite North Indian style Korma recipes:

 If you have a copy of my The Essential Indian Instant Pot Cookbook, you will also find the recipe for delicious vegetarian Navratan Korma recipe in it.

 I was first introduced to the South Indian Style Veg Kurma recipe in the restaurants here in the US and then subsequently enjoyed it at my friend’s home.
 After trying this recipe on my own a few times, I requested my friend, Indu Rajesh to teach me her recipe that I absolutely love.
 This recipe is Indu’s family recipe and I am so thankful that she not only shared her recipe but also explained to me how to adapt it to the ingredients you have on hand.